Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 > Initiate a commission, commission a node that has been pledged, and commission a node to increase the weight of the node to obtain revenue

 - **Introduction**
-  -String: nodeId node id, hexadecimal format, starting with 0x
+  - String: nodeId node id, hexadecimal format, starting with 0x
-  -StakingAmountType: stakingAmountType, enumeration, FREE_AMOUNT_TYPE means use the free amount of the account, RESTRICTING_AMOUNT_TYPE means use the amount of the lock to make a pledge
+  - StakingAmountType: stakingAmountType, enumeration, FREE_AMOUNT_TYPE means use the free amount of the account, RESTRICTING_AMOUNT_TYPE means use the amount of the lock to make a pledge
-  -BigInteger: amount of amount commissioned(based on the smallest unit, 1LAT = 10**18 von)
+  - BigInteger: amount of amount commissioned(based on the smallest unit, 1LAT = 10**18 von)
 - **return value**

 ```